siberianfox/g2wiki/g2-in-Studio6.md

 4. Go to the `Tools/Device Programming` tab and select the SAM-ICE.
 Set the device to be `ATSAM3X8E`.
 Select `JTAG` interface and hit `Apply`.
 Hit `Read`.
 You should get a device signature back and 3.3 volts.

 5. Program the test code.
 Go to the `Memories` menu.

+### SAM-ICE Debugger Caveats
+I'm not used to HW debuggers as all the xmega code I did was debugged using the simulator.
+Some of this may be germane to all HW debuggers, some only to the SAM-ICE.
+I wouldn't know.
+But each of these caused some mystery or lost time which others might be able to avoid
+* THe processor keeps running even when you (the debugger) are not.
+The cycles and stopwatch will continue to increment even if you are sitting on an breakpoint.
+* Timers still run when you are on a breakpoint.
+If the counter value appears to flop around at random that's because effectively it is.
+You won't see the cycle counter and stopwatch increment cleanly when counting out a - say - 20 microsecond delay.
+* Write-only registers such as REG_TC1_IER0 don't display what you just wrote to them in the IO view or memory.
+That's because they are write only (doh).